 Saturday, 3 October 2015

-Pots from last firings: I am focusing lately into plates bowls and cups, and more standard sizes.
-The pots are thrown in batches of 6/7 units, these batches my be subdivided again at the glazing stage.
-It all depends on the variations I am looking forward to try, to make for an order or what I need for the stock.
-These last firings I have been glazing with blues, greens, and yellow hues, there are some pots with brush work on glaze, stripes and subtle scribbling.
+Pots from last firings: I am focusing lately on plates, bowls and cups, and more standard sizes.
+The pots are thrown in batches of 6/7 units, these batches I've subdivided again at the glazing stage.
+It is all focused on the variations.
+These last firings I have been glazing with blues, greens, and yellow hues, there are some pots with brushwork on glaze, stripes and subtle scribbling.
 Markets, fairs and exhibitions for this season.
 So far I will be taking part in: -W4STUDIO POTTERY 2015 Dates: 21st-22nd November -URBAN MAKERS EAST https://www.facebook.com/urbanmakerseast Venue: St. Paul’s Church, St. Stephen’s Road, Bow, London, E3 5JL Date: 5th December 2015 Trading Hours: 11:00am - 5:00pm -LONDON POTTERS ANNUAL SHOW http://www.londonpotters.com/ Morley Gallery, 61 Westminster Bridge Road, London, SE1 7HT Dates: From 9th November - GLEBE ROAD OPEN STUDIOS gleberoadceramics.blogspot.co.uk 18 Glebe Road E8 4BD Dates to be confirmed -THE LONDON ARTISAN http://www.thelondonartisan.com/ The Old Truman Brewery, London (Entrance on Elys Yard, Hanbury Street & Brick Lane) Date: 20 December

 Monday, 4 May 2015